Undisciplined

 Transdisciplinary research (TDR) is increasing in part due to growing government demand and public funding being directed towards multifaceted problems.
 For example, the EU under Horizon Europe has placed more emphasis on mission-driven agendas in public health, education and climate change.
 At a global level, the UN Sustainable Development Goals have also become a significant factor in the definition and delivery of R&D priorities.

 Alongside this growth in TDR, we see new methods to commission, conduct, disseminate and evaluate these forms of knowledge production.
 Within RoRI, we are well placed to investigate and compare support for, practice, measurement and evaluation of TDR from a funder’s perspective, across different research systems.
-We will bring together perspectives from our partners and the communities they fund to understand more about the benefits of TDR and how best to support those who produce it.
+We brought together perspectives from our partners and the communities they fund to understand more about the benefits of TDR and how best to support those who produce it.

 Project team